 - A. Testing Allowance: The bid schedule includes a predetermined sum to cover the cost of testing and inspection services as required in the Contract Documents. - B. Costs Included in Allowance: Fees charged by testing firm performing the testing, including field and laboratory costs for compaction, concrete, and PVC fusion joint testing only. - C. Costs Not Included in Allowance: - 1.
 Incidental labor and facilities required to assist testing or inspection firm, such as preparation of test pits, surface preparation, provision of safe access for testing personnel, and other work performed by the Contractor to facilitate testing. - 2.
 Work performed by the testing laboratory that is not part of actual testing. - 3.
 Cost of disinfection of waterlines, chlorine tests, or bacteriological tests. - 4.
 Costs of hydrostatic pressure testing or testing of material welds as called for in the Contract Documents. - 5.
-Costs of failed tests as determined by Engineer. - 6.
-Any other tests not specifically authorized in advance by the Engineer.

-D. Costs will be drawn from testing allowance and paid based on invoice(s) submitted to Contractor by testing or inspection firm(s).
+Costs of tank weld testing. - 6.
+Costs of steel piping weld testing. - 7.
+Costs of failed tests as determined by Engineer. - 8.
+Any other tests not specifically authorized in advance by the Engineer. - D. Costs will be drawn from testing allowance and paid based on invoice(s) submitted to Contractor by testing or inspection firm(s).